jkindrix/dream-getaway/README.md

 ## Security

-Please report any security issues to jkindrix@gmail.com.
+Please report any security issues via GitHub issues on this repository.

 ## License